Stock market today: Wall Street churns after highly anticipated inflation data

 NEW YORK (AP) — Stocks are churning in place on Wall Street Wednesday after a highly anticipated report showed inflation accelerated across the country last month, but not by much more than expected.

-The moves follow a shaky immediate reaction across financial markets to the inflation report, where bond yields and stock prices swung up, down and back again.
+The moves follow a shaky immediate reaction across financial markets to the inflation report, where bond yields and stock prices swung sharply several times.
 The report said U.S. consumers paid prices last month that were 3.7% higher than a year earlier, up from July’s inflation rate of 3.2%.

 That’s discouraging for shoppers paying higher prices, but much of the acceleration was because of higher fuel costs, which can swing very sharply and quickly.
 Ignoring those, underlying inflation trends still look to be pointing toward continued moderation, economists said.
 Inflation peaked last year above 9%.